Available 24X7 Call For Free Consultation (281) 587-1111

 Wrongful Death Claims in Texas

 A wrongful death claim is one of the most common types of claims covered by the Texas survival statute.
-Wrongful death claims can be brought by the immediate family members of someone who died due to someone else’s negligence or intentional act.
+Wrongful death claims can be brought by immediate family members of someone who died due to someone else’s negligence or intentional act.

 Under Texas law, wrongful death claims must be filed within two years of the date of the accident that caused a person’s death.
 The damages that can be recovered in a wrongful death claim include compensation for the deceased person’s pain and suffering, medical expenses, funeral expenses, and loss of future earnings.